sampou-org/ghc_users_guide_ja/users_guide/ghci.rst

     import Data.Map as Map
     Prelude System.IO Map>

+..
    Note that the ``Prelude`` import is marked as implicit.
 It can be overridden with an explicit ``Prelude`` import, just like in a Haskell module.

+Note that the ``Prelude`` import is marked as implicit.
+It can be overridden with an explicit ``Prelude`` import, just like in a Haskell module.

+..
+   With multiple modules in scope, especially multiple ``*``-form modules, it is likely that name clashes will occur.
+Haskell specifies that name clashes are only reported when an ambiguous identifier is used, and GHCi behaves in the same way for expressions typed at the prompt.

 With multiple modules in scope, especially multiple ``*``-form modules, it is likely that name clashes will occur.
 Haskell specifies that name